 Resources are available on campus for undocumented students and students with Deferred Action for Childhood Arrivals (DACA) status interested in global learning opportunities.

 Students with disabilities can and do participate in global learning opportunities.
 Our staff can confidentially assist you in identifying the availability of academic accommodations and accessible facilities at various study, work, intern and volunteer sites.

 The Global Learning Hub is committed to promoting access to study, work, intern, and volunteer opportunities for transfer and reentry students.

-If you are concerned about getting accommodations for a disability or disabilities when participating in a global learning opportunity, or about how your identity—your race, ethnicity, nationality, gender, sexuality—may be viewed in different or similar global learning environments, let Global Learning Hub staff and other campus units provide support with resources and information.
+If you are concerned about getting accommodations for a disability or disabilities when participating in a global learning opportunity, or about how your identity—your race, ethnicity, nationality, gender, sexuality—may be viewed in varying or similar global learning environments, let Global Learning Hub staff and other campus units provide support with resources and information.